fridavbg/fridavbg/README.md

 My name is Frida, originally from a small town on the Swedish west coast but been living in Barcelona, Spain for twelve years.
 Currently looking for remote opportunites.

-- 🔭 I’m currently working on adapting my portfolio for mobile screens, and also finishing some of my own personal projects.
-So stay tuned 😉
+- 🔭 I’m currently working on some freelance projects & doing a full-stack internship.
 - 🌟 You can check out my portfolio here: https://fridapersson.netlify.app/
 - 🌱 I’m currently learning Docker, GraphQL & AWS.
 - 📫 You are more than welcome to connect with me on LinkedIn: https://www.linkedin.com/in/fridavbg/